Introduction

 Beenish Rida Habib — Mortgage & Lending Contributor, ACT Global Media

-Beenish Rida Habib is a Florida-licensed Mortgage Loan Originator with licensing since 2018.
+Beenish Rida Habib is a Florida-licensed Mortgage Loan Originator and has held her license since 2018.
 She contributes educational content explaining U.S. credit and mortgage concepts.

 Editorial Disclosure